radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 If the dedicated connection option is enabled, RadiantOne does not use the connection pool and the connection to the underlying LDAP directory is closed when the client disconnects from RadiantOne.
 If dedicated connections are not used, and a client disconnects from RadiantOne, the connection to the underlying LDAP server can still remain in the connection pool (until the configured timeout parameter is reached, which then removes the connection from the pool).

->**NOTE - Dedicated connections are best used in cases where there are only a few clients accessing RadiantOne but generate a lot of traffic.
-Clients must handle the opening and closing of connections efficiently (e.g. don’t leave open connections idle for long periods of time).**
+>[!note] Dedicated connections are best used in cases where there are only a few clients accessing RadiantOne but generate a lot of traffic.
+Clients must handle the opening and closing of connections efficiently (e.g. don’t leave open connections idle for long periods of time).

 ### Schema Enforcement Policy